odoo/owl/doc/reference/component.md

  }
 ```

-The call to `trigger` generates a [_CustomEvent_](https://developer.mozilla.org/docs/Web/Guide/Events/Creating_and_triggering_events)
+The call to `trigger` generates an `OwlEvent`, a subclass of [_CustomEvent_](https://developer.mozilla.org/docs/Web/Guide/Events/Creating_and_triggering_events)
+with an additional attribute `originalComponent` (the component that triggered
-of type `menu-loaded` and dispatches it on the component's DOM element
+the event).
+The generated event is of type `menu-loaded` and dispatches it on
-(`this.el`).
+the component's DOM element (`this.el`).
 The event bubbles and is cancelable.
-The parent component listening
-to event `menu-loaded` will receive the payload in its `someMethod` handler
+The parent component listening to event `menu-loaded` will receive the payload
-(in the `detail` property of the event), whenever the event is triggered.
+in its `someMethod` handler (in the `detail` property of the event), whenever
+the event is triggered.

 ```js
  class ParentComponent {